 Statistically, settlements are much higher if you have an attorney working on your side so your net settlement after attorney fees and costs is much more than if you handled it on your own.
 In the end, there is a lot more money to work with and it is much fairer when a lawyer gets involved.
 The insurance companies then know that they are dealing with people who understand the process and understand injuries.
 Our job is to maximize our client’s case for them, whereas the insurance company’s job is to minimize their case and give as little money as possible.

-What Should I Do If I Am Contacted By The Other Party’s Insurance?
+What Should I Do If I Am Contacted by the Other Party’s Insurance?

 As soon as you are contacted by the other party’s insurance company, make it known that you have an attorney.
 It violates the California Insurance Code for them to speak to an injured person who is represented without their lawyer being present.
-Even if you are not represented yet, it is best to not give the other person’s insurance company a statement.
+Even if you are not represented yet, it is best not to give the other person’s insurance company a statement.
 They will use what you say against you down the line.
-Often in the beginning, you do not really know the full extent of your injuries.
-The insurance company will say, “Well, she was fine when we spoke to her the day after the accident”, when it turns out that for a myriad of reasons the injured person may not yet be experiencing symptoms which will ultimately manifest themselves in short order.
+Often, in the beginning, you do not really know the full extent of your injuries.
+The insurance company will say, “Well, she was fine when we spoke to her the day after the accident” when it turns out that for a myriad of reasons the injured person may not yet be experiencing symptoms which will ultimately manifest themselves in short order.

 How Important Is The Evidence In A Personal Injury Case?